PawelKot228/booking-service/README.md

 php artisan storage:link
 ````

-Run migration (Application has seeders configured so it is highly recommended to run migrations with --seed flag)
+Run migration (Application has seeders configured, so it is highly recommended to run migrations with --seed flag)
 ```shell
 php artisan migrate
 ```